Battle of Cocos: Landing party

 After being abandoned, the German shore party returned to Direction Island, placed the territory under German martial law, and set up weapons on the beach to oppose a potential landing.
 They witnessed the first stages of the battle, but by the time the combatants disappeared from view, it was clear that Emden had been seriously damaged, and if she survived, von Müller's priority would be heading to a neutral port to effect repairs.
 Unlikely to hold the beach against any investigating Allied warships, von Mücke decided to commandeer the 97-ton schooner Ayesha, which had been anchored in the lagoon, and attempt to sail to the neutral Dutch East Indies.
 With the willing assistance of the station staff, the Germans loaded Ayesha with half the island's food supply, then towed the schooner out of the lagoon with the steam launch that evening.

 The schooner initially sailed to Padang, where they were escorted into port on 27 November by the Dutch destroyer Lynx and only allowed to remain under strict terms, so the Netherlands could maintain their stance of neutrality.
 With the threat that Ayesha would be seized by Dutch authorities, von Mücke took the schooner out during the night of 28 November, and headed for a rendezvous point he had announced to the German merchant vessels sheltering at Padang.
 On 14 December, the freighter Choising arrived at the rendezvous, and the Germans were welcomed aboard.
 Choising delivered them to Hodeida on 9 January 1915.
-After a lack of help and extensive delays, von Mücke marched his force to Sana'a, arriving on 6 February 1915.
+After a lack of help and extensive delays, von Mücke marched his force to Sanaa, arriving on 6 February 1915.
 After another round of delays disguised as hospitality, the Germans returned to Hodeida, hired two 14 m sambuks and sailed north along the coast on 14 March.
 Three days later, one sambuk grounded on a coral reef, then sank with no lost crew.
 On reaching Al Qunfudhah, von Mücke hired a larger vessel, then sailed to Al Lith, where one of the Germans died from typhus.
 The Germans headed overland to Jeddah with a party of Turkish and Arab guards, and were forced to fight running battles against Bedouin raiders from 30 March.
 Another two Germans were killed, and a third wounded before a relief force arrived to escort them to Jeddah.
 Another chartered sambuk took the party to Al Wajh, arriving on 29 April.
 They were escorted to the Hejaz Railway, then travelled to Constantinople, reporting to the German admiral stationed there on 23 May.